rolfbecker/snapcon2022/Workshop_1.md

-# Workshop 1: Object Detection with Snap! and NVIDIA's DetectNet on Jetson Nano
+# Workshop 1:<br>Object Detection with Snap! and NVIDIA's DetectNet on Jetson Nano